 For one, not being transparent in the first place is typically seen by consumers as a red flag of sorts.
 Moreover, those who notice said red flags are probably going to dig deeper into said company’s statements to determine their validity; any discrepancy between what a company says and what it actually does, of course, is going to cause major problems among its audience.

-With regard to providing value through the content you create, the purpose of creating top-notch content marketing strategies has never been simpler to sell your products or promote your brand.
+With regard to providing value through the content you create, the purpose of content marketing has never been simply to sell your products or promote your brand.
 Rather, content marketing has always been about providing value to your audience in some way – be it educating them, entertaining them, or otherwise.
 In doing so, you communicate a sense of authenticity and transparency through your content, in turn allowing your customers to trust your brand moving forward.

 Most customers today are using our platform to personalize their e-Commerce customer experiences — and we expect to see more content personalization taking place across the e-Commerce industry and beyond in 2019.
 That’s because: